UIUC-iSchool-DataViz/spring2019/week01/lecture01.md

    filterings, and other operations.
  * I want you to know _some_ of the packages that are out there to visualize data.
 These will mostly be Python-based, with a couple in Javascript.
- * You won't learn how to use dashboarding software in detail.
-Instead, we will talk about the different operations that go into dashboarding software.
+ * You won't learn how to use dashboarding software (e.g. Tableau) in detail.
+Instead, we will focus on the different operations that go into dashboarding software.
  * By the end of the course, you will have had the opportunity to look at and build visualizations in several different domains and understand how to interpret, critique and improve them.